-Phase II: Coefficients Bid (using the included Bid Proposal form): There should be two bid coefficients: (1) Standard, normal working hours' coefficient (2) Non-standard working hours' coefficient.
+Phase II: Coefficients Bid (using the included Bid Proposal form):

+There should be two bid coefficients per region outlined in the RFP: (1) Standard, normal working hours' coefficient (2) Non-standard working hours' coefficient for each regional area as defined in the Request for Proposals.

 These Coefficients are to be bid by the Contractor as the factors that will be used to multiply the price for each priced item obtained from the specified Unit Price Book.
 A City Cost Index from the Unit Price book will also multiply the price for each priced item, thus the Index should not be included in the Coefficients.
 The coefficient, when multiplied by a priced item unit price from the Unit Price Book, quantity, and city cost index, will represent the total compensation to the Contractor for that item, including any apportionment to the individual item of any administrative, work order proposal preparation effort, and other indirect costs, and increase or decrease in overhead and profit desired by the Contractor for a Work Order relative to that listed in the Unit Price Book.